-Each module is assessed by an unseen written examination worth 90% of the overall module mark, with the exception of OPM210 Professional Development and Learning and the Research Project modules (Research Proposal and Dissertation.
-The questions in these examinations are structured to allow students to demonstrate that they have acquired appropriate knowledge and understanding.
+The questions in these assessments are structured to allow students to demonstrate that they have acquired appropriate knowledge and understanding.
 The way that students manage data, solve problems, evaluate ideas and the organizational skills they use to structure answer allow the standard of intellectual and transferable skills to be assessed.